 In 2009 Culture& received a £1 million grant from the Heritage Lottery Fund (Skills for the Future) to deliver Strengthening Our Common Life (SOCL), work based accredited training placement in partnership with the UK’s leading museums and heritage institutions.

-Millions of visitors have seen the work of our SOCL trainees who have completed year-long traineeships in partnering world class cultural organisations such as the British Museum, Historic Royal Palaces, the Royal Collection Trust, British Library, English Heritage and the Southbank Centre.
-Read more about our trainees here.
+Millions of visitors have seen the work of our SOCL, and New Museum School trainees who have completed year-long traineeships in partnering world class cultural organisations such as the British Museum, Historic Royal Palaces, the Royal Collection Trust, British Library, English Heritage and the Southbank Centre.

-We have recently rebranded the organisation as Culture& and we have reconfigured our activity to focus on training, workforce development and audience development through public programmes.
+In 2017, the organisation was rebranded as Culture& and we reconfigured our activity to focus on training, workforce development and audience development through public programmes.